High-level CLI for Git

 Windows

-If you use the Windows Subsystem for Linux, please install wsl-open to allow the commands git town repo and git town new-pull-request to open a browser window for you.
+If you use the Windows Subsystem for Linux, please install wsl-open to allow the commands git town repo and git town propose to open a browser window for you.

 Linux

-You can install Git Town via Homebrew for Linux:
+You can also install Git Town on Linux via Homebrew for Linux:

 brew install git-town